Mariusz89B/script.mtvguide/README.md

 ## Support

-Please report any legal questions or issues to Github.com
+Please report any legal questions or issues to support@mods-kodi.pl

 Bug reports should be reported in issues section:<br>
 https://github.com/Mariusz89B/script.mtvguide/issues/new/choose